slash31/pyscript-ruuvi-gateway/README.md

    * Topic prefix - the high-level topic prefix must match what's configured for MQTT_TOPIC_PREFIX in the script
 3. Once finished, power cycle the gateway to begin sending any received sensor beacons to MQTT

+### Measurements
+The measurements included in the the sample configuration YAML file are:
+- temperature (demonstrates custom unit and conversion to Fahrenheit using transform)
+- humidity
+- battery (demonstrates custom unit and calculation of percentage using transform)
+- pressure
+- tx_power

+I specifically did not add examples for the acceleration measurements, as there's no device class for acceleration in Home Assistant currently.

-### Basic Metric Transformations
+#### Basic Metric Transformations
-Note that you can use a rudimentary arithmetic expression to modify a metric value by including a "transform" element for the metric in the config file.
-This is best-effort; i.e. it works for the two simple use-cases I had (convert C to F, and calculate a sort-of battery level remaining percentage).
-I took the code directly from Stack Overflow, it's pretty much guaranteed to be fragile, YMMV, etc..
+You can use a rudimentary arithmetic expression to modify a metric value by setting the value of the "transform" key for the measurement in the config file.
+This is best-effort; i.e. it works for the two simple use-cases I had (convert C to F, and calculate a rough (read: wildly inaccurate) battery level remaining percentage.
+I took the code directly from [Stack Overflow](https://stackoverflow.com/questions/2371436/evaluating-a-mathematical-expression-in-a-string); it's pretty much guaranteed to be fragile.
+Standard caveats apply, YMMV, etc..

 ### Troubleshooting
-One utility that's extremely helpful if using the Mosquitto MQTT broker addon for Home Assistant is *mosquitto_sub* (installed by default with Mosquitto).
+One tool that was extremely helpful for me during debugging (assuming you're using the Mosquitto MQTT broker addon for Home Assistant) is *mosquitto_sub* (installed by default with Mosquitto).

 E.g. to view messages being sent from the gateway to the MQTT top-level topic "ruuvi", Open an SSH terminal to your Home Assistant instance and enter:
 ```